 - Pop-Up Lead Forms- These lead forms are similar to embedded lead forms in that when you see the lead form, you see the entire lead form.
 However, with the pop-up lead form, you’re getting a commitment prior to showing them what info you’re requesting.
 On the landing page, instead of there being fields where a lead can input their information and submit it to you, there is a singular call-to-action button like the ones I referenced above.
 So if the button says “Get Pre-Approved Now,” they would click on the button and a pop up would appear on their screen where it requests their information.
 This can be effective, but the drawback is that you’ve already gotten them to take action, so now since you’re showing them the form they need to fill out it typically needs to have a lower commitment level.
 What this means is that you don’t want to ask for too much information if you’re going to use a pop-up lead form, because they’ve already spent some of the trust they have in you by clicking the call-to-action button in the first place.
 Requiring that they answer 5-10 questions here can be overwhelming and cause the lead to run the other way.

-- Gamified Lead Forms- These are the holy grail of lead forms depending on what you're capturing information for.
-The problem is they're the most complicated to make, and there are limited ways that you can get your hands on one for your funnel, and most of them don't have the option to customize much.
+- Gamified Lead Forms- These are the holy grail of lead forms depending on what you’re capturing information for.
+The problem is they’re the most complicated to make, and there are limited ways that you can get your hands on one for your funnel, and most of them don’t have the option to customize much.
 Have you ever clicked through a Lending Tree, Zillow, or Quicken lead form?
 Check out this form from LendingTree.
-As you click on the link and go through the form, you'll notice that you're giving them information, without the feeling that you're giving them information.
-They've made it like a game for you to provide the information they're looking for.
-Gamified lead forms are becoming more popular across different industries but in most cases, they're reserved for companies who have a ton of money to invest in development.
-As loan officers, our best and really only option for gamified lead forms is LeadPops.
-As I referenced earlier, you won't have the option to customize much as far as the questions you ask and the length of the form, so you want to make sure if you're using these forms in your landing pages, that you have a high level of intent when they arrive.
+As you click on the link and go through the form, you’ll notice that you’re giving them information, without the feeling that you’re giving them information.
+They’ve made it like a game for you to provide the information they’re looking for.
+Gamified lead forms are becoming more popular across different industries but in most cases, they’re reserved for companies who have a ton of money to invest in development.
+As loan officers, the simplest way that you can recreate this experience is through a company called LeadPops.
+As I referenced earlier, you won’t have the option to customize much as far as the questions you ask and the length of the form, so you want to make sure if you’re using these forms in your landing pages, that you have a high level of intent when they arrive.
 Gamified lead forms do a great job of taking a high level of intent, and creating an even higher level of intent by capturing their engagement and getting them more involved in the process of submitting their inquiry.

 So I should preface this last section by letting you know that really it should have been first.
 I didn’t want to confuse you right out of the gates talking about traffic sources, and I figured it would be easier to understand once you knew more about landing pages and lead forms, but you don’t want to decide on a landing page OR a lead form without first knowing what your traffic source is going to be.
 Building a lead generation campaign requires a holistic approach.
 One component is useless without it being aligned correctly with the other 2.
 So just remember that as you read this last section, and begin to create your first campaign.